georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 Once signed up, add your PHG affiliate token to your Geniuslink Dashboard.
 Once your token has been added, the iTunes Link Engine will automatically add it to each link within your WordPress site.

-* *Note:* The iTunes Link Engine WordPress plugin is completely free to use.
+* *Note:* The iTunes Link Engine WordPress plugin is free to use.
 However, in order to earn affiliate commissions and take advantage of the in-depth reporting, **you must have a Geniuslink account**.
 By default, Geniuslink’s affiliate token will be used until you have connected your account, and added your own via the Geniuslink Dashboard.

 = How is Geniuslink different? =